google/accompanist/docs/flowlayout.md

 The official `androidx.compose.foundation` FlowLayouts support is very similar to accompanist/flowlayouts, with a few changes.

 It is most similar to `Row` and `Column` and shares similar modifiers and the scopes.
-Unlike the standard `Row` and `Column` composables, these layout children across multiple rows/columns if they exceed the available space.
+Unlike the standard `Row` and `Column` composables, if it runs out of space on the current row, the children are placed in the next line, and this repeats until the children are fully placed.

 ## Usage